동국대학교 한국어교육원 Dongguk Institute of Korean Language

 Promotion system

-- The level completion certificate is provided to students who meet all promotion criteria in the semester.
+• The level completion certificate is provided to students who meet all promotion criteria for the semester.

-Level Failure • Average score of <70 points results in level failure.
+Repetition of Class • Average score of less than 70 points results in level failure.

 - Average score of ≥70 points: Promotion

-- Average score of ≥70 points but with 49 points in one subject among listening/writing/speaking/reading: Level failure
+-Average score of ≥70 points but one subject among

-- The average score in the semester is ≥95 points, and the teacher makes a recommendation.
+- Students with average score in the semester is ≥95 points, and a recommendation from their teacher

 - The level skipping test score is ≥90 points.